akiyamasho/flux-practice/README.md

 # Flux Practice

-Just some quick practice for setting up flux on a local k3d cluster
+Just some quick practice for setting up flux on a local k3d cluster.
+This repository is no longer maintained.

 ### Arch